 Career planning involves discovering who you are, setting goals, and developing an effective strategy to realize those goals.
 It is important to understand and accept that career planning is a continuous process, and it will change as your life changes.
-To help you succeed, we offer the following services:
+Check out our upcoming events!

 The Student Development Center offers a free online, self-guided, interactive program for students and alumni that is designed to help you select a major and plan your career based on your personal interests, values, skills, personality, and aspirations.